jan-bogaerts/mark/src/markdownCode.md

   - fragment-inserted: when a text fragment is added to the list
   - fragment-out-of-date: when a fragment is marked as out of date.
   - key-changed: when the key of a fragment was changed (raised externally)
+  - is-dirty-changed: when the project was saved or first time it is modified after saving/loading/creating.

 #### storage service